 Choosing the right tier

-Registered charities must report to Charities Services using a tier system based on:
+Registered charities report to Charities Services using a tier system.
+Your reporting tier depends on:

 Cash-based Accounting (Tier 4)